19hours/sg-statutes/Acts/Securities and Futures Act.md

 (4) The Securities Industry Council shall have the power, in the exercise of its functions, to enquire into any matter or thing related to the securities industry and may, for this purpose, summon any person to give evidence on oath or affirmation or produce any document or material necessary for the purpose of the enquiry.

-(5) Nothing in subsection (4) shall compel the production by an advocate and solicitor of a document containing a privileged communication made by or to him in that capacity or authorise the taking of possession of any such document which is in his possession.
+(5) Nothing in subsection (4) shall compel the production by an advocate and solicitor, or a legal counsel referred to in section 128A of the Evidence Act (Cap.
+97), of a document containing a privileged communication made by or to him in that capacity or authorise the taking of possession of any such document which is in his possession.

+[Act 34 of 2012 wef 18/03/2013]

-(6) An advocate and solicitor who refuses to produce the document referred to in subsection (5) shall nevertheless be obliged to give the name and address (if he knows them) of the person to whom or by or on behalf of whom the communication was made.
+(6) An advocate and solicitor, or a legal counsel referred to in section 128A of the Evidence Act, who refuses to produce the document referred to in subsection (5) shall nevertheless be obliged to give the name and address (if he knows them) of the person to whom or by or on behalf of whom the communication was made.

+[Act 34 of 2012 wef 18/03/2013]

 (7) The Authority may consult the Securities Industry Council for the proper and effective implementation of this Act.